zklim/aleo-deploy-workshop/README.md

 ### Create a Leo Wallet

 You will need a Leo Wallet to deploy your program.
+You have two options to setup a wallet

+#### The CLI

-You can create a wallet by running the following command:
+You can create a wallet using the Leo CLI by running the following command

 `leo account new`

 Be sure to save the Address, View and Private Keys of this wallet, you will need them later.

-Alternatively you can

-1. Create the wallet via Leo Wallet if you installed the above Chrome Extension
-2. Import the wallet into Leo Wallet you created via `leo account new` using the private key
+#### Chrome Extension

+Ensure you installed [Leo Wallet](leo.app) and follow the setup process to create a new wallet.

 ### Get Testnet Tokens

 You can get testnet tokens by using the [Aleo Faucet](https://faucet.aleo.org/).

+If you are using the Leo Wallet Chrome Extension, you can also get testnet tokens by clicking on the wallet and then clicking on the `Faucet` button.
+Scan the QR code and send the generated text message to recieve testnet tokens.

 ## Deployment Demo